HASH1MX/Traetris/README.md

 1. Clone the repository
 2. Open index.html in your browser
 3. Start playing!
+4. IT WORKS

-4. 1.
+5. 1.
 Clone the repository
 2. Open index.html in your browser
 3. Start playing!